·3 min read

 For the potential resident

-If Frankfurt as a city is on your longlist but you have not spent time here, this cluster is the sanity check.
+If Frankfurt as a city is on your longlist but you have not spent time here, these notes are the sanity check.
 Then the Europaviertel pillar.
 Then the form.

 External references: Frankfurt.de official portal, Eintracht Frankfurt official, Messe Frankfurt, Frankfurt Tourism official.